DR.

 3. Use imaging (calcium score or CT angiography) when the intermediate risk calculation does not allow a clear decision.

 These are simple interventions, inexpensive (at scale), and they change management.
 But they require someone to order, read, and cross-reference.
-They are not in the standard protocol.
+They are not in the standard protocol — and that, I confess, is the part that bothers me most.

-In the program, the C pillar (Clinical Optimization) is not “checking cholesterol once a year.”
+In my consult, the cardiovascular axis is not “checking cholesterol once a year.”
 It is:

 • Expanded panel on entry (ApoB, Lp(a), hs-CRP, full lipid panel, glucose + insulin + HbA1c).